Key Stage 4 Curriculum

 Studying a Design and Technology subject at GCSE will enable pupils, to build up their problem solving, planning, and evaluation skills.
 Often projects are done via group work, which helps to gain good communication and team working skills.
 Popular careers for people with design and technology qualifications include fashion designer, product designer, architect, software engineer, civil engineer, carpenter and chef.
 GCSE examination groups include:

-Year 10 – AQA Design and Technology – New specification and EDUQAS specification in Food preparation and Nutrition.
+Year 10 – AQA Design and Technology; Materials Technology; Textiles Technology and EDUQAS specification in Food preparation and Nutrition.

 Drama GCSE is perfect for those who don’t like to sit still!
 The majority of lessons are practical, though there is a lot of hard work involved.
 Life skills such as communication, team work and reflection are key, but what we look for most is a love of Drama and theatre.
 We follow the Eduqas GCSE Drama course which has three components: